Mequam/zk_notes/sap/tcode.md

 just a place to plop transactionCodes that I find useful for sap

-see se93 to search more about tcodes
+see se93 to search more about tcodes or make custom tcodes

 ## Transaction Codes